 Loowatt toilets are versatile waterless-flush sanitation systems that seal waste into a portable cartridge using biodegradable film.
 The cartridges prevent odors and enable periodic emptying by a team of waste-collectors.
 Once waste is collected it is processed anaerobically to produce biogas, electricity and fertilizer.
 Overall this system is obtained with an initial monetary deposit and maintained with a monthly fee for emptying and replacement of the biodegradable film.

-In Madagascar each toilet requires a $16 deposit for use rather than purchase; the technology remains owned by Loowatt.
-In addition, a service fee of approximately $4 is charged each month for maintenance and materials.
-At UK festivals the toilets are promoted as “luxury loos” and cost approximately $45 per adult for use throughout the festival duration.
+In Madagascar each toilet requires a 16 USD deposit for use rather than purchase; the technology remains owned by Loowatt.
+In addition, a service fee of approximately 4 USD is charged each month for maintenance and materials.

 Other water-less toilets available include the Dry-Flush toilet which similarly bags and contains waste, but these devices are at a higher cost and for purchase rather than the leasing model used by Loowatt.
 In Madagascar there are no other sanitation companies that let users rent toilets, and in the UK none of the rentable toilets available are dry.